 Here are the best sources for high-quality themes and templates:

 - ThemeForest by Envato: Best for finding premium themes for WordPress

 - Squarespace: Best for small businesses that want sleek, award-winning templates that can be customized in an easy-to-use platform for a variety of industries

 - Wix: Best for businesses that want highly customizable templates they can easily update with a drag-and-drop editor

-In addition to a great theme, WordPress users are also advised to find a theme that is compatible with a leading page builder plugin, such as Elementor.
+In addition to a visually effective theme, WordPress users are also advised to find a theme that is compatible with a leading page builder plugin such as Elementor.
 It makes customizing your theme far easier than trying to edit it in the WordPress interface.
 Learn more about the best drag-and-drop website builder plugins.